-Fabric-covered interior skin can be cleaned with a vacuum cleaner.
+Fabric covered interior skin can be cleaned with a vacuum cleaner.
 Spot clean, using the foam only from water based cleaning agent such as mild detergent or non-solvent upholstery shampoo product.
 Apply foam with a soft brush in a circular motion.
 Vacuum when dry.
 Pretest small area before proceeding.
 Use professional furniture cleaner when an overall soiled condition is reached.
+The manufacturer of the fabric designed the above code.
 For the vinyl ceiling covering, damp wiping with mild detergent does routine cleaning.
-Using any of the automotive cleaners designed for vinyl car seats and dashes can perform a more thorough cleaning.
+Using any of the automotive cleaners designed for vinyl car seats and dashes can perform more thorough cleaning.
 Do not use abrasive cleaners or utensils on the aluminum skin as it is coated with a clear coat that could be damaged.